Curt Casali Player Props: Reds vs. Cubs

 - Casali hit .203 with four doubles, five home runs and 24 walks.

-- He hit a long ball in 7.0% of his games last season (57 in all), leaving the ballpark in 2.8% of his trips to the plate.
+- Including the 57 games he logged a plate appearance in last season, he homered in four of them (7.0%), leaving the ballpark in 2.8% of his trips to the plate.

-- Casali picked up an RBI in 10 of 57 games last season (17.5%), including five occasions when he drove in multiple runs (8.8%).
-He had three or more RBIs in one game.
+- In 10 of 57 games last season (17.5%), Casali picked up an RBI, and five of those games (8.8%) included two or more RBIs.
+He had three or more RBIs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.